alexander-daniel/scvsc/README.md

 2. Run `npm install` in repo root at the command line.
 3. Open `extension.js` in VSCode and press `F5`.
 Select the option to run the "Extension Development Host."
 4. Open a `.scd` file.
 You may be prompted to install the HyperScope vscode extension, allow it.
 You will see an "sclang" indicator in the lower left.
-5. Press `Ctrl+Shift+P` to open the command palette.
-Search for "SuperCollider" to find options such as "start sclang."

 ## Reasonable Future Improvements